 - Feature a branded hashtag, if you have one.

 You’ll also need to update your profile to include information that wasn’t there before.
 Navigate to your profile in-app, and then click “Edit Profile.”

 Unfortunately, it’s not uncommon for people to try to hack into high-profile, high-follower-count accounts and either do some damage or hold the account hostage of ransom.
-While the hackers are typically focused on really high-profile accounts with millions if not billions of followers, it’s still better to be safe than sorry.
+While the hackers are typically focused on really high-profile accounts with millions of followers, it’s still better to be safe than sorry.

 Enabling two-step authentication will be important to protecting your account.
-This can be found under the Settings tab as well, labeled with an easy-to-find tab of “Two-Factor Authentication.”
+This can be found under the Settings tab as well, labelled with an easy-to-find tab of “Two-Factor Authentication.”

 Enable authentication, and you can choose if you want to have authentication through a code sent by text to your number or through a third-party authentication app like DUO Mobile.
-Some businesses prefer the third party apps, as they add an extra layer of protection for their accounts.
+Some businesses prefer third-party apps, as they add an extra layer of protection for their accounts.
 You can read more about this here.